Level3-REST/site/doc/patterns/filter.md

 ### Filter Configuration

 The client changes filter configuration by `POST`ing a new configuration lookup to the [Filtration](#filtration-resource) resource.
-Filtration returns the updated [Filtered](#filtered-resource) resource URL in its `Location` response header.
+Filtration returns the updated [Filtered](#filtered-resource) resource URI in its `location` response header.

 ![](filter/interactions.svg)